QuirkyDataScientist1978/Fraud-Detection---SOM/README.md

 The dataset includes the customer ID and all the other variables asked in the application form.
 The dataset doesn't make sense without the self-organizing map

-After creating the map, the list is created, in which the first column refers to the customer ID which can potentially be fraud
+After creating the map, the list is created, in which the first column refers to the customer IDs which are the customers that can potentially be fraud